awsdocs/aws-sam-developer-guide/doc_source/sam-property-api-corsconfiguration.md

 For more information about CORS, see [Enable CORS for an API Gateway REST API Resource](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-cors.html) in the Amazon API Gateway Developer Guide\.

+Note: If CorsConfiguration is set both in OpenAPI and at the property level, AWS SAM merges them, with the properties taking precedence\.

 ## Syntax<a name="sam-property-api-corsconfiguration-syntax"></a>

 To declare this entity in your AWS SAM template, use the following syntax: